simplyequipped/pyjs8call/README.md

 **Heartbeat Networking** (pyjs8call.hbnetwork)

 Sends a heartbeat message in the heartbeat sub-band on a time interval.
+This module is useful for enabling heatbeat networking programmatically and without using the JS8Call interface (i.e. running headless).

 **Time Monitor** (pyjs8call.timemonitor)